 Iran’s Growing Threat: Purim’s Lessons for Israel and Global Security

 In addition to these serious reflections, the Purim tradition brings a sense of lightness and joy.
-Jews worldwide read the Megillah (the scroll telling the story of Esther) and participate in playful theatrical performances called Purimshpiels.
+Jews worldwide read the Megillah (the scroll telling the story of Esther) and participate in playful theatrical performances called Purim spiels.
 One Yiddish saying, “Man plans and God laughs,” captures the irony and unpredictability of life—a theme that can resonate with people from all walks of life.
-We may not always control the world’s events, but we can choose how we respond.
+We may not always control the world’s events, but we can choose how we respond to them.

 Wishing everyone a safe and thoughtful Purim.